EliasDiego/Portfolio/README.md

 - Programmed Enemy AI
 - Programmed Animation Logic

-# 3rd Year
-### Advent Machina
-Advent Machina The Game is a Military Tank Racing Game where the player has to race against other enemy tanks while shooting them.

-It was made for Artificial Intelligence For Games on 3rd Year 1st Term
-- Programmed Menus & Settings
-- Programmed Tank Controls & Shooting
-- Programmed Tank AI & Track Guide System
-- Programmed Tank Bullet
-- Programmed GUI
-- Programmed Regeneration Quick Time Mechanic
-- Programmed AC 130 Ability

-### Project Flashback
-Project Flashback The Game is a 2D Platforming where the Player’s world, in the shoes of Mr Dan, is being engulfed by Flash Games because of a weird phenomenon and has to stop it before it fully turns the world and drag it with the 2020, year when flash support ended, dooms day.

-It was made for GAMEPROJ1 (Thesis 1) during our 3rd Year and 2nd Term
-- Programmed Player Movement, Attacks, Health, Mana
-- Programmed Time Mechanic
-- Programmed Skill Systems
-- Programmed Enemy AI
-- Programmed UI and Menus
-- Programmed Dialogue System and Editor

-### Zantetsuken
-Zantetsuken The Game is a Free for all 2D platforming combat, with emphasis on quick fast paced combat where 1 hit would mean defeat.
-With a character roster to change the flow of combat.

-The Game was made for Game Networking during our 3rd Year and 2nd Term.
-- Programmed UI and Menus
-- Programmed Net Code using Photon
-- Programmed Player Movement

-### Needs Vs Wants
-Needs vs Wants is a game focused on an average worker trying to balance her money spending habits.
-It focuses on how a person manages their money in their personal and social lives while having bills to pay at the end of the month.

-The Game was made for Game Thesis2 during our 3rd Year and 3rd Term
-- Created Calendar System
-- Created Menus and Pop Ups
-- Created Phone Menu and its apps
-- Created Welfare System
-- Created Drop System
-- Created Player Stat Management

-### Kings Gambit

-### AR Dungeon
+# 1st Year
+### Last Stand
+The Game is a Sci-Fi Apocalyptic Text Based Story Game where the player experiences the story of William and his experience in the lose of his Family and Home.

+It was made for Advance Programming’s Midterm during the 1st Year 2nd Term.
+- Created the Story
+- Programmed Choices and Input Prompts.
+- Programmed Colored Dialogues for Characters.
+- Programmed Branching Dialogues
+- Programmed Main Menu and Settings

+### Space Invader
+The Game is a recreation of Space Invader in the Command Prompt window.

+It was made as a hobby during my 1st Year, 3rd Term
+- Programmed Player
+- Programmed Alien
+- Programmed Bullet
+- Programmed Game Loop
+- Programmed Window
+- Programmed Collision

+### Pong
+The Game is a recreation of Pong in the Command Prompt window.

+It was made as a hobby during my 1st Year, 3rd Term
+- Programmed Ball
+- Programmed Pad
+- Programmed Window
+- Programmed Game Loop
+- Programmed Collision

 ## Welcome to GitHub Pages
 [Needs Vs Wants](/assets/Games/NeedsVsWants/index.html)